 This analysis counts stocks in companies among the top 100 defense contractors in 2021, according to Defense News, excluding companies with less than 10% of their revenues coming from defense.
 Stock holdings and value ranges were disclosed in 2020 annual financial disclosures and new filer disclosures published by the House and Senate, and, for representatives and senators whose annual disclosures included defense stocks, periodic transaction reports published between Jan.
 1, 2021 and the date of publication.
 The analysis does not include an examination of periodic transaction reports for senators and representatives who did not have defense stocks as of the end of 2020, so it is possible that additional members of Congress have invested in defense companies in 2021 who are not mentioned in this article.
 At least 14 House members, by Sludge’s tally, do not have 2020 annual disclosure reports posted online from the Office of the Clerk.

 Thank you for reading! - Today's investigation, the follow-up to one of our most widely-read stories ("The Members of Congress Who Profit From War"), was produced through hundreds of hours of data processing and manual research over the past week.
-If you appreciate Sludge's focus on calling out conflicts of interest in Congress, please consider making a $5 monthly donation to help us put out this work.
+If you appreciate Sludge's focus on calling out conflicts of interest in Congress, please consider subscribing to Sludge to help us put out this work.